 Whilst there exists no ‘cure’ for drug or alcohol addiction, your condition may be arrested through abstinence.

 At Rehab 4 Addiction, we assist you in selecting the most appropriate treatment provider in Newham so that you may begin to live your life without drugs or alcohol, and thereby arresting your addiction before it ruins your life.

 When you contact Rehab 4 Addiction, we carry out an important telephone assessment so that we can assess your addiction.
-We then match treatment providers in Newham that we feel are best suited to assisting you with your recovery.
+We then match treatment providers in Newham that we feel are suited to assisting you with your recovery.